fifield/mlir-air/AIRConversionPasses.md

 #### Options
 ```
 -row-offset                 : The default start row for any herds without 'y_loc' attribute.
 -col-offset                 : The default start column for any herds without 'x_loc' attribute.
 -emit-while-loop            : Emit a while(1) around the herd code in generated AIR.core ops.
 -emit-herd-lock             : Acquire and release a lock at the start and end of herd execution.
 The default is to acquire lock 0 with value zero and release it with value 0.
 There is currently no way to override the default behavior.
 -test-patterns              : Test the given patterns.
 -device                     : AIE device to target.
 -use-objectfifo             : Choose whether to lower data movement ops to aie.objectFifo, or directly to aie.locks.
 -generate-shim-dma          : Choose whether to schedule shim data movement via generating AIE  shim DMA program, or AIR runtime.
+-insert-trace-packet-flow   : Create packet routed traces for cores and memtiles
+-insert-control-packet-flow : Create packet routed control packets from ShimDMAs to reconfigure  AIE tiles
 ```
 ### `-air-to-async`